 You can also have a look at Creating a Professional Email Signature – Dont’s

 Email signatures although small, are an important part of the email.
-They play a vital part in building a brand identity as well as professional identity.
-It helps in showcasing your brand visually without any marketing spend.
+They play a vital part in building a brand identity as well as a professional identity.
+It helps in showcasing your brand visually without any marketing spending.

 A final piece of advice is to maintain balance.
 When designing your email signature, it is important to keep things simple.
 Simple is beautiful when it comes to email signatures.

 Have an email signature, already?
 Show us what you got.